NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State Performance Insights

-- The Wolfpack outscore opponents by 8.6 points per game (scoring 71.1 points per game to rank 67th in college basketball while giving up 62.5 per contest to rank 127th in college basketball) and have a +265 scoring differential overall.
+- The Wolfpack have a +265 scoring differential, topping opponents by 8.6 points per game.
+They're putting up 71.1 points per game to rank 67th in college basketball and are giving up 62.5 per contest to rank 127th in college basketball.

-- NC State's offense has been less productive in ACC action this year, tallying 65.2 points per contest, compared to its season average of 71.1 PPG.
+- NC State is scoring 65.2 points per game this year in conference action, which is 5.9 fewer points per game than its season average (71.1).

-- Offensively, the Wolfpack have fared better at home this season, posting 75.9 points per game, compared to 63.5 per game in road games.
+- The Wolfpack average 75.9 points per game at home, compared to 63.5 points per game away from home, a difference of 12.4 points per contest.

-- Defensively, NC State has played better at home this season, ceding 59.3 points per game, compared to 67.6 in away games.
+- Defensively, NC State has been better in home games this year, ceding 59.3 points per game, compared to 67.6 away from home.

-- The Wolfpack's offense has been less productive over their last 10 games, racking up 64.5 points a contest compared to the 71.1 they've averaged this season.
+- The Wolfpack have seen a downturn in scoring recently, putting up 64.5 points per game in their last 10 contests, 6.6 points fewer than the 71.1 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.